-- G. "Entire Transaction" encompasses every financial aspect of the sale of Recolor Oy or substantially all of the assets of Recolor Oy, or of a transaction in which Defendants substantially divest from Recolor Oy, and the distribution of all proceeds of the sale or transaction. - H. "Internet" means collectively the myriad of computer and telecommunication facilities, including equipment and operating software, which comprises the interconnected world-wide network of networks that employ the Transmission Control Protocol/Internet Protocol, or any predecessor or successor protocols to such protocol, to communicate information of all kinds by wire, radio, or other methods of transmission. - I. "Net Proceeds from the Sale or Divestiture" means the total price paid for the sale of Recolor Oy or substantially all of the assets of Recolor Oy, or for a transaction in which Defendants substantially divest from Recolor Oy, minus reasonable expenses incurred in the Entire Transaction and the payment of any arms-length debts of Defendants incurred prior to the sale or transaction (including payment of Defendants' outstanding attorney's fees in connection with this proceeding and the related FTC investigation). - J. "Obtaining Verifiable Consent" means making any reasonable effort (taking into consideration available technology) to ensure that before Personal Information is Collected from a Child, a Parent of the Child: - Receives notice of the Operator's Personal Information Collection, use, and Disclosure practices; and - 2.
-Authorizes any Collection, use, and/or Disclosure of the Personal Information. - K. "Online Contact Information" means an email address or any other substantially similar identifier that permits direct contact with a Person online, including but not limited to an instant messaging user identifier, a voice over internet protocol (VOIP) identifier, or a video chat identifier.

-- L. "Operator" means any Person who operates a website located on the Internet or an online service and who Collects or maintains Personal Information from or about the users of or visitors to such website or online service, or on whose behalf such information is Collected or maintained, or offers products or services for sale through the website or online service, where such website or online service is operated for commercial purposes involving commerce among the several States, or with one or more foreign nations; in any territory of the United States or in the District of Columbia, or between any such territory and another such territory or any State or nation; or between the District of Columbia and any State, territory, or foreign nation.
-This definition does not include any nonprofit entity that would otherwise be exempt from coverage under Section 5 of the Federal Trade Commission Act (15 U.S.C. § 45).
-Personal Information is Collected or maintained on behalf of an Operator when: - 1.
-It is Collected or maintained by an agent or service provider of the Operator; or - 2.
-The Operator benefits by allowing another Person to Collect Personal Information directly from users of such website or online service. - M. "Parent" includes a legal guardian. - N. "Person" means any individual, partnership, corporation, trust, estate, cooperative, association, or other entity. - O. "Personal Information" means individually identifiable information about an individual Collected online, including: - 1.
-A first and last name;
+- F. "Internet" means collectively the myriad of computer and telecommunication facilities, including equipment and operating software, which comprises the interconnected world-wide network of networks that employ the Transmission Control Protocol/Internet Protocol, or any predecessor or successor protocols to such protocol, to communicate information of all kinds by wire, radio, or other methods of transmission. - G. "Obtaining verifiable consent" means making any reasonable effort (taking into consideration available technology) to ensure that before personal information is collected from a child, a parent of the child: - 1.
+Receives notice of the operator's personal information collection, use, and disclosure practices; and - 2.
+Authorizes any collection, use, and/or disclosure of the personal information. - H. "Online contact information" means an email address or any other substantially similar identifier that permits direct contact with a person online, including but not limited to, an instant messaging user identifier, a voice over internet protocol (VOIP) identifier, or a video chat identifier. - I. "Operator" means any person who operates a Web site located on the Internet or an online service and who collects or maintains personal information from or about the users of or visitors to such Web site or online service, or on whose behalf such information is collected or maintained, or offers products or services for sale through the Web site or online service, where such Web site or online service is operated for commercial purposes involving commerce among the several States, or with one or more foreign nations; in any territory of the United States or in the District of Columbia, or between any such territory and another such territory or any State or nation; or between the District of Columbia and any State, territory, or foreign nation.

-- 2. A home or other physical address including street name and name of a city or town: - 3.
-Online Contact Information, as defined above; - 4.
-A screen or user name where it functions in the same manner as Online Contact Information, as defined above; - 5.
+- J. "Parent" includes a legal guardian. - K. "Person" means any individual, partnership, corporation, trust, estate, cooperative, association, or other entity. - L. "Personal information" means individually identifiable information about an individual collected online, including: - 1.
+A first and last name; - 2.
+A home or other physical address including street name and name of a city or town; - 3.
+Online contact information as defined in this section; - 4.
+A screen or user name where it functions in the same manner as online contact information, as defined in this section; - 5.
 A telephone number; - 6.
 A Social Security number; - 7.
-A persistent identifier that can be used to recognize a user over time and across different websites or online services, where such persistent identifier is used for functions other than or in addition to Support for the Internal Operations of the Website or Online Service.
-Such persistent identifier includes but is not limited to a customer number held in a cookie, an Internet Protocol (IP) address, a processor or device serial number, or unique device identifier; - 8.
-A photograph, video, or audio file where such file contains a Child's image or voice; - 9.
+A persistent identifier that can be used to recognize a user over time and across different Web sites or online services.
+Such persistent identifier includes, but is not limited to, a customer number held in a cookie, an Internet Protocol (IP) address, a processor or device serial number, or unique device identifier; - 8.
+A photograph, video, or audio file where such file contains a child's image or voice; - 9.
 Geolocation information sufficient to identify street name and name of a city or town; or - 10.
-Information concerning the Child or the Parents of that Child that the Operator Collects online from the Child and combines with an identifier described in this Definition. - P. "Registration Information" means the following types of information Collected for purposes of registering an account: - 1.
+Information concerning the child or the parents of that child that the operator collects online from the child and combines with an identifier described in this section. - M. "Registration information" means the following types of information collected for purposes of registering an account: - 1.
 A user name;